15 vs 30 Year Mortgage Calculator

 Methodology

 The calculator computes monthly payments for both loan terms using the standard amortization formula, which accounts for the loan amount, interest rate, and term length.
 Total interest paid over the life of each loan is derived by multiplying the monthly payment by the number of months and subtracting the original principal.
-The interest savings figure represents the difference between total interest under the 30-year term and the 15-year term.
+The interest saving shown (labelled 'Interest Saved With 15-Year') is the difference between total interest under the 30-year term and the 15-year term.
 The monthly payment difference shows how much more a borrower would pay each month by choosing the shorter term.
 The model assumes fixed interest rates throughout the loan period, treats rates as constant, and applies no fees, prepayment penalties, property taxes, insurance, or other borrowing costs.
 Results are estimates and do not account for changes in circumstances or early repayment scenarios.

 References